Wildflower! Arts and Music Festival

 The Wildflower!
 Arts and Music Festival is an event held annually in Richardson, Texas, and typically has a turn out of about 70,000 people.
-It began in 1993 as a small community event held in a local park in northeast Richardson, Texas, and got its name from the March through May celebration season when wildflowers blossom throughout the city.
+It began in 1993 as a small community event held in a local park in Northeast Richardson, Texas, and got its name from the March through May celebration season when wildflowers blossom throughout the city.
 Having just celebrated its 23rd anniversary in 2015, Wildflower! is now a three-day event that has grown to become one of North Texas’ most recognized and anticipated music festivals.
 The name Wildflower!, when referring to the festival, is always spelled with an exclamation point.

-Completely produced and managed by the city of Richardson, Wildflower! is located a few minutes north of Dallas at Galatyn Parkway and US 75.
+Produced and managed by the city of Richardson, Wildflower! is located north of Dallas at Galatyn Parkway and US 75.
 Festival programming includes four outdoor and two indoor performance stages featuring local, regional and headliner bands, the WF!
-Kids, strolling entertainers/buskers in Performance Row, interactive displays and exhibits, the WF!
-Marketplace, the award-winning Performing Songwriter Contest and Stage, the Battle of the Bands competition, the Art Guitar Auction, the Budding Talent Competition, and your favorite festival treats.
+Kids, strolling entertainers and buskers in Performance Row, interactive displays and exhibits, the WF!
+Marketplace, the award-winning Performing Songwriter Contest and Stage, the Battle of the Bands competition, the Art Guitar Auction, the Budding Talent Competition, and festival foods.

 History

-Begun as a springtime community event to celebrate the wild flowers planted throughout the city, Wildflower! grew in 1995 when headliner bands were added.
+The festival began as a springtime community event to celebrate the wild flowers planted throughout the city.
+Wildflower! grew in popularity in 1995 when headliner bands were added.

-Growing crowds and subsequent logistical challenges lead the festival to its first move from Breckinridge Park to the Greenway Corporate Office Park at US75 and Campbell Rd.
-It was there that the fledgling event was able to expand to three days and eventually grew to cover over 30 acre featuring multiple stages, arts, music, exhibits, and family activities.
+Growing crowds and subsequent logistical challenges led the festival to its first move from Breckinridge Park to the Greenway Corporate Office Park at US75 and Campbell Road.
+It was there that the event was able to expand to three days and eventually grew to cover over 30 acre featuring multiple stages, arts, music, exhibits, and family activities.